pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 <figure>
 <img src="charSets_intersection.png" alt="Intersection of the character sets"/>
 <figcaption><strong>Figure 2: </strong> All intersections of the character sets.
 Red cells correspond to the cases where there is full intersection.
-Orange cells should correspond to the cases, where there is partial intersection.
-Yellowish cells correspond to the cases, where intersection is absent.</figcaption>
+Yellowish cells correspond to the cases, where intersection is absent.
+Cells having intermediate color correspond to the cases, where partial intersection exists.</figcaption>
 </figure>

-As it can be seen from Figure 2, <s>there are no partial intersection between the character sets (only full intersections described earlier), which is good.</s>
+As it can be seen from Figure 2, there are pairs of classes having partial intersection, which should be considering during the further parser's development.